ZeliardM/homebridge-kasa-python/README.md

 </div>

 ### Credits
--   Huge thanks to GadgetReactor for the [Python-Kasa API](https://github.com/python-kasa/python-kasa), Donald Patrick Seal for the [Unofficial API documentation](https://github.com/plasticrake/tplink-smarthome-api), and Maximilian Leith for [Excellent Python Implementation](https://github.com/maxileith/homebridge-appletv-enhanced).
+-   Huge thanks to rytilahti and all the developers at python-kasa for the [Python-Kasa API](https://github.com/python-kasa/python-kasa), plasticrake for the [Unofficial API documentation](https://github.com/plasticrake/tplink-smarthome-api), and maxileith for [Excellent Python Implementation](https://github.com/maxileith/homebridge-appletv-enhanced).